You need just three ingredients to make a delicious old-fashioned chocolate ice cream soda – and a glass full of wonderful, bubbly memories to share.

 - Use a soda spoon to squish and mash and mix everything around until the ice cream and the chocolate syrup become a sort of chocolate ice cream slurry.

-- Now comes the tricky part: you need to take a soda spoon in your dominate hand and stir constantly while you very slowly pour the Canada Dry Sparkling Seltzer Water into the glass with your other hand.
+- Now comes the tricky part: you need to take a soda spoon in your dominate hand and stir constantly while you very slowly pour club soda or seltzer water into the glass with your other hand.
 Continue adding seltzer until the glass is about three-fourths full.

 - Taste the soda to make sure it’s chocolaty enough for you.
 (If not, just stir in a little additional chocolate syrup.)